domschrei/mallob/README.md

 **Introducing a Job**

-To introduce a job to the system, drop a JSON file in `.api/jobs.<i>/new/` (e.g., `.api/jobs.0/new/`) on the filesystem of PE i structured like this:
+To introduce a job to the system, drop a JSON file in `.api/jobs.<i>/new/` (e.g., `.api/jobs.0/new/`) on the filesystem of the according PE structured like this:
 ```
 {
     "user": "admin",